-Welcome to this tutorial, I will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Element (this SAMSON Element is an advanced version of the Normal Modes Analysis SAMSON Element, which is already available on SAMSON Connect.
-The advanced version will be released later).
+Welcome to this tutorial, I will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Element.
+This SAMSON Element is an advanced version of the Normal Modes Analysis SAMSON Element also available on SAMSON Connect.

 This SAMSON Element computes nonlinear normal modes of a biomolecular system (protein, RNA, DNA) very quickly using the NOLB algorithm developed by Alexandre Hoffmann and Sergei Grudinin (J. Chem.
 Theory Comput., 2017, 13 (5), pp 2123-2134).

-During computation, a progress bar is displayed.
-Also, the computation steps are shown in the SAMSON status bar.
+During computation, a progress bar is displayed and the computation steps are shown in the SAMSON status bar.
 A few seconds later, the result of the computations is displayed in the Output group box: